 - Yes/No (Boolean): For fields that are true or false (such as “Is active?”)

-- Date/Time: To save dates like sign-up day, order date, or event time
+- Date/Time: To save dates such as sign-up day, order date, or event time

 - File: For images, documents, or other files